yangfangs/PneAnnotaionTool/README.md

 An APP for DICOM format file, the main feature are:

 1. Read DICOM format figure.

-2. Annotating label in the figure.
+2. Annotating label in the figure by click left mouse button.

+3. Delete label in the figure by click right mouse button.

+4. Save Annotation labels as Pixel coordinate to local disk.

+5. Save Annotation labels as world coordinate system.

-3. Convert Pixel coordinate system to the word coordinate system.
+3. Convert Pixel coordinate system to the world coordinate system.

 # Dependencies